RhythmLunatic/gfl-cutscene-interpreter/GF Syntax Information.md

 One of the MOD stores contains three portrait commands in one line.
 The game doesn't support this, so the second portrait is replaced with the last used command.

+`98k(0);98k(0)<Speaker>Kar98k</Speaker>;STG44Mod(0)<通讯框>||:Nein, we still have a chance.` 10-3 Night has this typo.

 There is a typo in the valhalla collab, -32-1-1.txt: `()<Speaker>Dana</Speaker>)||:Most of us are gone, along with our civilization.`.
 The `)` probably gets ignored.

 Portraits don't match the internal names used for adjutant dialogue, for some reason.
 Also some portraits that should be types are their own name.

 M4 SOPMOD II is in the database twice.
 In earlier files she's indexed as SOPII.

+The ID 'G11story' is not indexed in EN for some reason.
+It should be G11 dressed in green and maid costume.

 # Unknown usages

 ## Portrait type specificed without a portrait

-It's possible this defaults to the gray shadow portrait.
-Which is funny, because it's already indexed as "G11story".
+It's possible this defaults to the gray shadow portrait, which is used when an invalid ID is specificed.
 ```
 (0)<Speaker>Super-Shorty</Speaker>||:Batteries...
 (0)<Speaker>Dana</Speaker>||:Huh?